Fasten Your Seatbelts?

 FAKE 40 TIME

-Sophomore highlights are available on his Hudl page.
+Single game cut-ups from his junior and sophomore seasons are available on his Hudl page.

 PREDICTION BASED ON FLIMSY EVIDENCE